-The fair was always a highlight in her life; a chance to show off in her English saddle and walk around to see all the little 4-H kids with their calves and pigs and chickens.
+The fair was always a highlight in her life: a chance to show off in her English saddle and walk around to see all the little 4-H kids with their calves and pigs and chickens.
 These were the kids she’d mentored for years, and they loved to come see her as much as she loved to come see them.
-Plus, it took her away from the daily grind of farm life.
+Plus, the fair took her away from the daily grind of farm life.
 It was as if all the work was on hold for that one week.
-Sure, the cows still needed to be fed and beans still needed to be canned, but for this one week she had an excuse to come right back up to the fairgrounds to tend to her horses.
+Sure, the cows still needed to be fed and beans still needed to be canned, but for this one week, she had an excuse to come right back up to the fairgrounds to tend to her horses.
 Everyone had a camper out near the barns, and everyone hung out like they didn’t have a care in the world.
 But Ashley was tired and had been on her feet all day.
-Paul was right; she wanted to sit down for a few minutes.
+She wanted to sit down for a few minutes.

 Paul moved closer to Ashley and wrapped his arms around her waist as if to protect her from falling off the fence.
 She had her dusty cowboy boots propped up on the lower rung and was leaning back a little.
-She knew she wouldn’t fall, but it felt good to have his arms around her, so she leaned against him.
+She knew she wouldn’t fall, but it felt good to have his arms around her.
+She leaned against him.

 “It would be nice if there was just a little breeze.”
-She looked up into the night sky and noticed that a few stars were popping out.
-The days were still quite long in late July, and the glow from the fairgrounds created a shield that penetrated high enough to block the host of lights.
+She looked up into the night sky and noticed the stars popping out.
+The days were still long in early August, and the glow from the fairgrounds created a shield that penetrated high enough to block the host of lights.
 The stars would be more visible once she and Paul stepped out into the field.
-It almost made her look forward to going to the bonfire.
+The anticipation of seeing the stars almost made her look forward to going to the bonfire.

 “There will be a breeze,” Paul promised.
 She looked down at him, wondering where he’d gotten the data that conflicted with every forecast Ashley had heard on the radio.
-It was predicted that they were in for at least another week of high humidity with no promise of relief in sight. “…in December.”
+They were in for at least another week of high humidity with no promise of relief in sight. “—in December.”
 He grinned at her, his sarcastic joke hanging in the air.
 She didn’t think it was funny.

-“Yeah, because next month you and I are going to be arch rivals!”
+“Yeah, because next month you and I are going to be archrivals.”
 Paul was obviously trying to lighten the mood.
-“MSU football always kicks University of Michigan’s team right back to Ann Arbor.”
+“MSU football always kicks U of M’s team right back to Ann Arbor.”

 “Yeah, what are you going to do with me once you’re a big, smart doctor and I’m still just a little farm boy?”

 That made Ashley laugh.
 There was nothing little about Paul.
-He’d been a man since he was a toddler.
-He was pure stock and muscle from head to toe and could lift a bale of hay with one arm.
+He’d been a man since before he hit puberty.
+He was pure muscle from head to toe and could lift a bale of hay with one arm.
 He’d been roping cattle and driving a tractor since before he had learned to read.

-Paul had spent his high school years preparing for college and planned to spend his college years preparing to run a large agricultural business.
-He had wanted to attend Michigan State University since the time he recognized that his John Deere Tractor was green and so was his favorite college banner.
-They also happened to have one of the best Agribusiness Management programs in the world.
+Paul had spent his high school years preparing for college and planned to spend his college years learning how to run a large agricultural business.
+He had wanted to attend Michigan State University since the time he recognized that his John Deere tractor was green and so was MSU’s banner.
+They also happened to have one of the best Agribusiness Management programs in the country.
 Between his work with 4-H, the hours he volunteered in the community, and his perfection in the classroom, he hadn’t had to go too far out of his way to court the university for scholarships.
 They came to him.

-“Now, you know that’s not true.”
+“Now, you know that’s not true,” he said with a laugh.
 He tickled her before pulling her close again.
 “Some of those kids have to be little brawny girls so you’ll have someone helping you out in the kitchen.”

 “Well, we’ll just cross that bridge if we come to it, now won’t we?”
-Ashley could tell from the sound of his voice that it hurt him to even think about it.
-She decided to lighten the mood again.
+Even though his tone was light, Ashley could tell he hurt just thinking about her ending up with someone else.